roadsnail/Hive-SLR2-SLT2-Zigbee2MQTT-with-node-RED/README.md

 # Integrating Hive Active Heating SLR2/SLT2 & SLT3 - Domoticz, Zigbee2MQTT and Node-RED - Working notes

-## Break free from relying on Centrica's Hive Cloud for your Hive Active Heating/Hotwater Controller/Thermostat and control it locally using Domoticz, Zigbee2MQTT and MQTT.
+## Break free from relying on Centrica's Hive Cloud for your Hive Active Heating/Hot water Controller/Thermostat and control it locally using Domoticz, Zigbee2MQTT, node-RED and MQTT.

 Hive Active CH/HW Controller - node-RED dashboard screenshot.
-(Note that node-RED is not an essential item for local control of the SLR/SLT.
-It is optional and used to visualise and test MQTT publish/subscribe topics during testing).
+Node-RED is used to visualise and test MQTT publish/subscribe topics during testing/development and is used to publish MQTT messages to Domoticz.

 ![2021-01-28 13_48_01-Node-RED Dashboard](https://user-images.githubusercontent.com/24318993/106148552-15362200-6171-11eb-81b3-7acd9f413b3f.png)